 Planning a trip to Burundi?
 You must be an adventurer!
 One of the more off the grid countries in the world, but definitely worth a visit.
-This is your complete guide for buying a sim card for Burundi with where to buy a sim card, up to date prices as per May 2023, the best 4G network in Burundi and everything else you need to know.
+This is your complete guide for buying a sim card for Burundi with where to buy a sim card, up to date prices as per January 2024, the best 4G network in Burundi, e-sim cards for Burundi and everything else you need to know.

 Traveltomtom is on a journey to visit every country in the world and that is how I also ended up traveling to Burundi.
 Everywhere I go I write a guide for buying a local prepaid sim card and that is why on Traveltomtom you can find more than 200 sim card guide from all over the world: France, Paris, Kigali, Rwanda, Uganda, Congo Brazzaville, Gabon, Cameroon, USA, Lebanon and many more.